Jack Campbell (ice hockey): Amateur

 As a youth, Campbell played in the 2005 Quebec International Pee-Wee Hockey Tournament with the Detroit Little Caesars minor ice hockey team.
-Little Caesars lost the first game of the tournament 2-0 to Burnaby, placing them in the losers' bracket.
-From there, they would go on to win the tournament, defeating Detroit Compuware in the finals.
+Little Caesars lost the first game of the tournament 2–0 to Burnaby, placing them in the losers' bracket.
+From there, they went on to win the tournament, defeating Detroit Compuware in the finals.

 He eventually graduated to the Detroit Honeybaked midget team.
 From there, Campbell was drafted 108th overall in the 2008 Ontario Hockey League Priority Selection.
 Despite his selection, Campbell joined the USA Hockey National Team Development Program (NTDP) in 2008.
-In his second season within the North American Hockey League (NAHL), Campbell received the Dave Peterson Goalie of the Year Award.
+In his second season within the North American Hockey League (NAHL), Campbell received the Dave Peterson Goaltender of the Year Award.